shiftyrose/shifty/README.md

 #### Role Description
 Use the Report button to report a body.<br>
-In meeting chat, the Medium will receive a message revealing the role of the reported player's killer.<br>
-Medium can only see killer's role if they reported the body themselves.<br>
+In meeting chat, the Medium will receive a message revealing the role of the reported player's killer.
+Medium can only see killer's role if they reported the body themselves.
 Depending on host's settings, they may also see an arrow pointing to bodies.<br>

 ### Game Options
 |             Name               |                           Description                       |     Type     |  Default  |